Comp211-FA24/lab-00/README.md

 Most likely, you will not remember everything from the tutorial.
 For now, we recommend you learn enough to be comfortable enough to complete this lab assignment.
 Later, you can learn as you go by reviewing `vimtutor` or searching for guides.
 We strongly recommend the vim lesson given in [Background reading](#background-reading).
 In general, whenever something seems inefficient or you think "there must be a better way", there probably is, and you should try Googling it.

 As you begin to learn vim, you will edit slower than normal, of course.
-It should take a few weeks to a month for your vim editing speed to catch up to your normal editing speed.
-This may seem like a while, but after that point (i.e., a very long time), you will only improve, and you will eventually be able to edit at the speed at which you think.
+It will probably take a month or two of regular usage (i.e., using vim for the labs in this course should suffice) for your vim editing speed to match your normal editing speed.
+It could take just a few weeks if you use vim in places other than just this course.
+This may seem like a while, but after that point, you will only improve, and you will eventually be able to edit at the speed at which you think.

 Beyond improving editing speed, you will need to use vim in later courses and in your career when you run into situations in which an IDE is not available but vim is, such as in this Docker container or in the domain of systems development.
 There are plenty of other such situations.